openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Thumbdrive as the ISO source, and install the Debian/|omv| system to a second thumb drive.

-**Before creating an ISO thumb-drive consider checking the drive using the utilities and process described below in**, `Preparing Flash Media`_ .

 For assistance in creating a bootable ISO thumb-drive, see the following link.

 `How to install an ISO file on a USB drive <https://www.lifewire.com/how-to-burn-an-iso-file-to-a-usb-drive-2619270>`_

+**Before creating an ISO thumb-drive consider checking the drive, to be used as a software source, using the utilities and process described below in**, `Preparing Flash Media`_ .

 ----

-**If installing to a standard hard drive or SSD, skip to** `openmediavault installation <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#amd64-omv-installation>`_ .
+**If installing to a standard hard drive or SSD, skip to →** `openmediavault installation <https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#amd64-omv-installation>`_ .

 ----